greengar/copypaste/SmartboardAPI/WhiteboardSDK/README.md

 }
 ```

-#HOW TO RUN AND DEVELOP WHITEBOARD SDK
+#HOW TO RUN WHITEBOARD SDK CODE
 1. Select `WhiteboardSDK` Scheme
 2. Press `Command` + `R` to run the project